adombrowiak/splunk-sysmon-detection-lab/README.md

 - `-w hidden` (hidden window execution)

 By isolating these patterns, this step highlights behaviors frequently observed in real-world attacks, demonstrating how command-line analysis can be used to detect suspicious activity within process execution logs.

+## Key Takeaways
+- Sysmon Event ID 1 provides high-fidelity visibility into process execution and attacker behavior.
+- Command-line analysis is critical for detecting obfuscated or stealthy execution techniques.
+- Parent-child process relationships reveal execution chains and potential abuse of legitimate processes.
+- Behavior-based detection is more resilient than static indicators in real-world environments.

 ## Author
 Aaron